 Remark: PWD and PACK values can never be read out of the memory.
 When reading from the blocks holding those two values, all 00h bytes are replied to the NFC device instead.

 Remark: The FAST_READ command is able to read out the whole memory with one command.
-Nevertheless, receive buffer of the NFC device must be able to handle the requested amount of data as there is no chaining possibility.
+Nevertheless, receive buffer of the NFC device must be able to handle the requested amount of

 9.3.2.3 WRITE(A2)